wagnerjfr/kafka-cluster-docker-compose/README.md

 ```
 $ docker-compose ps
 ```
 P.S: Docker-Compose will create a default Docker network.
-In my example it's "kafka-cluster_default".
+In my example it's "kafka-cluster-docker-compose_default".
 Check whether your is the same by running `docker network ls`.

 ### 3. Add a Kafka topic
 Let's add a topic which will have replicas at all the 3 Kafka Brokers (Servers) and with 3 partitions.
 ```
-$ docker run -t --rm --net kafka-cluster_default \
+$ docker run -t --rm --net kafka-cluster-docker-compose_default \
   kafka-ubuntu:latest \
   bin/kafka-topics.sh --create --zookeeper zookeeper:2181 \
   --replication-factor 3 --partitions 3 --topic MyTopic